Get The Help You Deserve

 Cases & Clients

-Subway Accident Lawyer in Queens
+Subway Accident Attorney in Queens

-The subway is an iconic mode of transportation in New York.
-The first section was built in 1904.
-It was inaugurated on October 27th of that year, and the first line to operate was the Interborough Rapid Transit Company (IRT), running from City Hall in Manhattan to 145th Street at Broadway in the Bronx.
+The first line was the IRT.
+It ran from City Hall in Manhattan to 145th Street in the Bronx.
 From there, it continued to expand until it covered almost the entire metropolitan area of the great city.

 Remember that New York's statute of limitations limits how long you can file a lawsuit, so time is of the essence.
 If you or a loved one has been involved in a Queens subway accident, don't wait any longer.

-Contact us right now and get the legal support you need to ensure your voice is heard and your rights are protected.
-A subway accident lawyer can be your ally in the fight for the justice and compensation you deserve so you can move forward with confidence and peace of mind.
+Contact us now and get the legal support you need to ensure your voice is heard and your rights are protected.
+A NYC subway accident lawyer can be your ally in the fight for the justice and compensation you deserve so you can move forward with confidence and peace of mind.

 Common Causes of Subway Accidents